Windows 10 On ARM Will Support x86 Apps From Outside the Store

 Binary translation has always been slow and unreliable, with the sole exception of arcade games in mame.

-Now if they were trying to emulate ARM on Intel, that would be much more interesting, especially if Intel got involved and provided m
+Now if they were trying to emulate ARM on Intel, that would be much more interesting, especially if Intel got involved and provided microcode to directly run ARM machine code..... can't do that in ARM.

 Re: (Score:2)